Portia suffered from dyskinetic cerebral palsy complicated by a rare congenital abnormality described as Klinefelter's syndrome.

 We argued that her birth should have been expedited and she should have been delivered by Caesarean section, particularly in view of the difficulties associated with breech delivery.

 The defendants denied liability principally on the grounds that their experts viewed the heart trace as “suspicious”, but no more.
 They contended that was no requirement to expedite delivery.

-Liability was never admitted but Paul McNeil negotiated a settlement of £2,000,000, which was approved by the court in December 2002.
+Liability was never admitted but Paul McNeil negotiated a settlement of £2,000,000, which was approved by the court.